gophergala/circle/README.md

 # Circle

-Circle is a file management utility that can sort files under directories from their names and metadata.
+Circle is a file management application that uses file metadata to group related files together.

 # Usage

-Select a folder and Click 'Sort' Button
+Select a folder and Click 'Declutter' Button.
+To Open a folder, double Click.

-#TODO
-- [x] create the core utility
-- [x] create the http server and serve the file system.
-- [x] create the client
-- [x] make the server feed abs filepath
-- [ ] make buttons/links
-- [ ] add css.
+# Upcoming Versions
+The current version uses only extensions and mime-types to group files.
+The upcoming version will do pattern-matching on file names to group them.